City · Canada · Americas

 Safety

-Toronto is generally a safe city for tourists.
-However, like any major city, it's important to remain vigilant, especially in crowded areas and at night.
-Petty crime such as pickpocketing can occur, so it's advisable to keep your belongings secure.
-Public transportation is safe, but it's wise to stay aware of your surroundings.
-For the most up-to-date safety information, check local advisories before your trip.
+Toronto is generally considered a safe city for tourists.
+The crime rate is relatively low, and violent crime is uncommon.
+However, like any major city, it's wise to remain vigilant, especially in crowded areas or at night.
+Petty crimes such as pickpocketing can occur, so keeping an eye on your belongings is advisable.
+For non-emergency situations, the local police can be contacted at 9-1-1.
+It is also recommended to use reputable transportation services and to be aware of your surroundings.
+Always check the latest travel advisories from your government's foreign travel advice website before traveling.

 Practical Tips